palantir/log4j-sniffer/README.md

 - classBytecodeInstructionMd5: the bytecode of a class file called `JndiManager` exactly matched a known version, see the [Bytecode matching](#bytecode-matching) section for more details
 - jarFileObfuscated: the jar the match was found in appeared to be obfuscated
 - classBytecodePartialMatch: the bytecode of a class file called `JndiManager`, or a class within an obfuscated jar, partially matched the bytecode of a known version, see the [Bytecode partial matching](#bytecode-partial-matching) section for more details

+The summary outlines:
+- filesScanned: the total number of files crawled
+- permissionDeniedErrors: the number of directories or files that could not be read due to permissions
+- pathErrors: the number of paths where an unexpected error occurred while trying to identify bad log4j versions
+- pathsSkipped: the numbers of paths skipped from full identification of bad log4j versions due to the config options set
+- numImpactedFiles: the total number of results previously output

 Specifying `--summary=false` makes it such that the program does not output a summary line at the end.
 In this case, the program will only print output if vulnerabilities are found.